 For production volumes, this is a recurring per-page cost.
 Open-source libraries are free to run but carry ongoing maintenance costs: developer time spent building per-vendor configurations, debugging edge cases, handling format changes, and maintaining OCR infrastructure for scanned documents.
 The trade-off favors a managed API when vendor format diversity makes the cumulative maintenance hours more expensive than the per-page processing cost.
 For a team processing invoices from three consistent vendors, the math may favor open-source.
 For a team handling invoices from dozens of vendors with mixed document types, the maintenance cost compounds quickly.

-When the best Python library to extract PDF tables still requires a new configuration pass for every vendor, the library itself is no longer the bottleneck worth optimizing.
+If every Python table-extraction library still needs a new configuration pass for each vendor, the library is no longer the bottleneck worth optimizing.

 Extract invoice data to Excel with natural language prompts